 The academic year at UTA starts in September.
 It is divided into two semesters each consisting of two periods.
 The first two periods constitute the Autumn Semester.
 The Spring Semester, which starts in January, is composed of the third and the fourth period.
 There is a one week break at the end of the first and the third period, and a Christmas vacation of two weeks after the second period.
 Summer vacation runs from the end of the fourth period until the start of the new academic year.

-The teaching schedule for the next academic year will be updated in late spring (for autumn semester) and in late autumn (for spring semester).
+The teaching schedule for each academic year will be updated in late spring (for autumn semester) and in late autumn (for spring semester).
 Please note that all courses mentioned in the curricula guide are not available yearly!
 Not all disciplines offer teaching in English, but book exams or essays are a possible way to take course units also in these disciplines.

 Exchange and visiting students get a letter of acceptance from their host school, but they may take course units also in other UTA Schools and in the UTA Language Center.
 The Language Center offers course units in the Finnish language on beginner's level.
 Other language courses are primarily for UTA degree students, but exchange students can attend if there is room in the group.